Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 ## Our list of recent fixes reported by users
 We have fixed the following user reported issues.
 1. Issue 1:  Fixed JAWS screen reader announcement issues at checkout.
-2. Issue 34: Fixed hatbot message discoverability for eye control users.
+2. Issue 34: Fixed chatbot message discoverability for eye control users.

 ## Updated date
 > You should regularly update this template, at least annually.